This is Very Bad Idea.

 This sounds tough, but of course as insane distance runner I have to add some challenge to this!
 I thought of this as I was running the first round..

 I added two rules for myself.
 1) Drink at least one beer in between each round of running.
 I mean, why not?
 2) Negative split each round.
-Each round I want to run faster than the last round.
+Each round I want to run faster than the round prior.
 This one could end up being painful, but I need something to keep this interesting.

 If you’re reading this, it will be a complete stream of consciousness.
 Forgive any egregious grammatical errors.